-- Although many of the raw materials listed in Annex IX A and B of Directive (EU) 2018/2001 (RED II) are wastes and residues, this Annex IX is not per se a list of wastes and residue; Annex IV of the Commission Implementing Regulation (EU) 2022/996 of 14 June 2022 provides a list of substances that shall be considered as falling under a category of raw material set out in Annex IX to Directive (EU) 2018/2001 without being explicitly mentioned.
-The list is not comprehensive and complements the existing list of materials in Annex IX to Directive (EU) 2018/2001.
+- Although many of the raw materials listed in Annex IX A and B of the Revised Renewable Energy Directive EU/2018/2001 (RED III) are wastes and residues, this Annex IX is not per se a list of wastes and residue; Annex IV of the Commission Implementing Regulation (EU) 2022/996 of 14 June 2022 provides a list of substances that shall be considered as falling under a category of raw material set out in Annex IX to Revised Renewable Energy Directive EU/2018/2001 (RED III) without being explicitly mentioned.
+The list is not comprehensive and complements the existing list of materials in Annex IX to Revised Renewable Energy Directive EU/2018/2001 (RED III).
 The waste and residues listed in Annex IV shall not be considered as waste or residues where they have been deliberately modified to be declared as a waste or residue.
-Therefore, each consignment of a substance listed in Annex IX must be assessed according to 10.4 Assessment hererafter. - o Substances not listed in Annex IX A and B of Directive (EU) 2018/2001 (RED II) or Annex IV of the Commission Implementing Regulation (EU) 2022/996 of 14 June 2022 may be considered as waste or residues according to the results of 10.4 Assessment hererafter. - o The Waste Directive 2008/98/EC, Articles 3 (Waste definition) and Article 4 (Waste hierarchy apply).
+Therefore, each consignment of a substance listed in Annex IX must be assessed according to 10.4 Assessment hererafter. - o Substances not listed in Annex IX A and B of the Revised Renewable Energy Directive EU/2018/2001 (RED III) or Annex IV of the Commission Implementing Regulation (EU) 2022/996 of 14 June 2022 may be considered as waste or residues according to the results of 10.4 Assessment hererafter. - o The Waste Directive 2008/98/EC, Articles 3 (Waste definition) and Article 4 (Waste hierarchy apply).